Kidnapping: Netherlands

-United Kingdom
+England and Wales

 Kidnapping is an offence under the common law of England and Wales.
 Lord Brandon said in 1984 R v D:

 First, the nature of the offence is an attack on, and infringement of, the personal liberty of an individual.
 Secondly, the offence contains four ingredients as follows: (1) the taking or carrying away of one person by another; (2) by force or fraud; (3) without the consent of the person so taken or carried away; and (4) without lawful excuse.

 In all cases of kidnapping of children, where it is alleged that a child has been kidnapped, it is the absence of the consent of that child which is material.
 This is the case regardless of the age of the child.
 A very small child will not have the understanding or intelligence to consent.
 This means that absence of consent will be a necessary inference from the age of the child.
 It is a question of fact for the jury whether an older child has sufficient understanding and intelligence to consent.
 Lord Brandon said: "I should not expect a jury to find at all frequently that a child under fourteen had sufficient understanding and intelligence to give its consent."
 If the child (being capable of doing so) did consent to being taken or carried away, the fact that the person having custody or care and control of that child did not consent to that child being taken or carried away is immaterial.
 If, on the other hand, the child did not consent, the consent of the person having custody or care and control of the child may support a defence of lawful excuse.
 It is known as Gillick competence.

 Regarding restriction on prosecution, no prosecution may be instituted, except by or with the consent of the Director of Public Prosecutions, for an offence of kidnapping if it was committed against a child under the age of sixteen and by a person connected with the child, within the meaning of section 1 of the Child Abduction Act 1984.
 Kidnapping is an indictable-only offence.
 Kidnapping is punishable with imprisonment or fine at the discretion of the court.
 There is no limit on the fine or the term of imprisonment that may be imposed provided the sentence is not inordinate.

 A parent should only be prosecuted for kidnapping their own child "in exceptional cases, where the conduct of the parent concerned is so bad that an ordinary right-thinking person would immediately and without hesitation regard it as criminal in nature".